 Sleep

-Lauren Davenport, Senior Physiologist at AXA Health
+Lauren Davenport, Senior Physiologist

 Health benefits of sleep

 Few of us are at our best when we’ve had a bad night’s sleep.
 We might be irritable, sluggish or simply unable to focus on anything other than getting back to our beds.
 If it happens occasionally, there’s no reason to worry.
-An early night, or a lie in when work and other commitments allow, can help restore us to our usual selves, with no real harm done.
-However, if we’re not getting enough good quality sleep on a regular basis, the long-term effects could be damaging to our physical health and mental wellbeing.
+An early night, or a lie-in, when work and other commitments allow, can help restore us to our usual selves, with no real harm done.

 How did you sleep last night?

 Did you sleep well, with no interruptions?
-Do you feel refreshed?
 Or was your sleep disrupted?
 It may be that you woke up today feeling more tired than when you actually went to bed, a common problem for many of us.
 But is it something we just accept as part and parcel of our busy lives, or should we start paying more attention to how much, and how well we sleep?

-Sleep is actually far more important than many of us give it credit for.
-It helps to protect our physical and mental wellbeing, enables us to utilise executive functions (like decision-making and problem-solving), and provides us with a sense of balance and consistency.
 We now know that when we experience a state of sleep deprivation, a number of things can happen to our health and wellbeing, particularly in the long term.

 Studies have shown that consistently getting insufficient sleep - or experiencing poor sleep compared to your normal amount - over prolonged periods of time is linked with 7 out of the 15 leading causes of death, including cardiovascular disease, diabetes and hypertension.1